max3903/odoo-tutorial/tutorial/Exercise1.md

 * Create the `readme` folder for the documentation
 * Restart Odoo
 * Activate the developer mode
-* Upgrade the module list
+* Update the Apps list
 * Search for your module
 * Open the record and check the information